-The Master’s Degree in Regulatory Law offers different possibilities of scholarship for students that intend to dedicate themselves to research exclusively.
-Currently, the students of the master’s degree program can receive scholarships from public foment institutions (PROSUP-CAPES) and from FGV Direito Rio.
+The Academic Master of Regulation offers different possibilities of scholarship for students that intend to dedicate themselves to research exclusively.
+Currently, the students of the master’s degree program can receive scholarships from public foment institutions (PROSUP-CAPES) and FGV Direito Rio.
 Scholarship holders can also participate in research projects linked to FGV Direito Rio´s centers.
 The number of available scholarships is annually informed in selection process notices.

 • Antônio Maristrello Porto – Doctor in Law, University of Illinois College of Law at Urbana-Champaign.